On the structure of axial algebras: Ideals, the radical and the Frobenius form

 \begin{theorem} Let $A = (A, X)$ be a primitive axial algebra with a Frobenius form.
 Then, the radical $A^\perp$ of the Frobenius form coincides with the radical $R(A, X)$ of $A$ if and only if $(a,a)\neq 0$ for all $a\in X$. \end{theorem}

 \begin{proof} Let $R=R(A, X)$.
-If $A^\perp=R$ then $A^\perp$ contains no axes from $X$, and so, by Lemma \ref{axes in the radical}, we have that $(a,a)\neq 0$ for all $a\in X$.
+If $A^\perp=R$ then $A^\perp$ contains no axes from $X$, and so, by Lemma \ref{frobprim}, we have that $(a,a)\neq 0$ for all $a\in X$.

-Now suppose that $(a,a)\neq 0$ for all $a\in X$.
-Then, by Lemma \ref{axes in the radical}, the ideal $A^\perp$ contains no axes from $X$.
+Conversely, suppose that $(a,a)\neq 0$ for all $a\in X$.
+Then $A^\perp$ contains no axes from $X$.
 Hence $A^\perp\subseteq R$.
 It remains to show that $R\subseteq A^\perp$, that is, that $R$ is orthogonal to the entire $A$.
 Since $X$ generates $A$, the algebra $A$ is linearly spanned by all (non-associative) products $w$ of the axes from $X$.
 Hence we just need to show that $R$ is orthogonal to each product $w$.
 We prove this property by induction on the length of the product $w$.

 If the length of $w$ is one then $w=a$ is an axis from $X$.
 Since $a\not\in R$, we have that $R\subseteq A_{\cF\setminus\{1\}}(a)$, which by Lemma \ref{orthogonal} means that $R$ is orthogonal to $w$, as claimed.
 Now suppose that the length of $w$ is at least two.
 Then $w=w_1w_2$ for products $w_1$ and $w_2$ of shorter length.
 By the inductive assumption, we know that $R$ is orthogonal to both $w_1$ and $w_2$.
 Therefore, $(w,R)=(w_1w_2,R)=(w_1,w_2R)=0$, as $R$ is an ideal.
 So, $R\subseteq A^\perp$ and hence $R=A^\perp$. \end{proof}